Download our free PDF:

 Printable PDF versions of the FAFSA (Free Application for Federal Student Aid) are available for students who prefer to complete a paper form.
 You can download PDF versions of the FAFSA in English and Spanish below.
 You can also request a paper FAFSA by calling 1-800-4-FED-AID (1-800-433-3243).

-Most people, however, prefer to complete the form online, since FAFSA on the Web (FOTW) at www.fafsa.ed.gov is easier to complete and process, and also more accurate.
+Most people prefer to complete the FAFSA online at FAFSA.ed.gov.
+The online FAFSA is easier to complete, more accurate, and faster to process.
 The online FAFSA has built-in edit checks that catch and correct many common errors.
-It also bypasses the need for the student to mail and the U.S. Department of Education to scan the printed form.
+Plus, you don’t have to mail the form or wait for the U.S. Department of Education to receive and process the form.

-(Students who want to apply for financial aid for a summer session should check with the college they plan to attend to verify which year’s FAFSA to complete.
-Some colleges treat the summer session as a trailer, tacking it onto the end of the previous academic year.
-Others treat it as a header, tacking it onto the beginning of the next academic year.)
+(If you want to apply for financial aid for a summer session, check with your college to verify which year’s FAFSA to complete.
+Some colleges treat the summer session as a “trailer,” tacking it onto the end of the previous academic year.
+Others treat it as a “header,” tacking it onto the beginning of the next academic year.)

-Some students prefer to practice on paper before completing the online FAFSA.
-A worksheet is available specifically for this purpose.
-The FAFSA on the Web Worksheet lists the documents needed to complete the FAFSA.
+Want to practice on paper before filing out the online FAFSA?
+There’s a worksheet designed specifically for this purpose.
+Plus, the FAFSA on the Web Worksheet lists the documents you’ll need to complete the FAFSA.

 Copyright © 2016 by Edvisors.com.
 All rights reserved.